Questions and answers

 Not without your neighbor’s approval.
 Please ask your neighbor to contact us, and we will determine the best course of action.

 Nothing – if we determine it is a threat to the safety or reliability of our electric distribution system.
 For trees that you choose to cut, we recommend that you contact a professional arborist for an estimate.
-Visit Wisconsin Arborist Association’s Certified Arborist Directory.

 Kids climbing trees close to power lines is a serious safety risk.
 We treat any reports of this as an emergency and send an employee to investigate.
 If needed, we remove all low-hanging branches or trim the tree away from the lines.

 Vegetation has a much greater impact to transmission lines because of the higher voltage.
 Transmission line power outages affect more customers.
 While an outage in the We Energies distribution system can affect a neighborhood, an outage in the transmission system can affect entire cities or regions.
-Consequently, federal regulation are more stringent for tree trimming near transmission lines.
+Consequently, federal regulations are more stringent for tree trimming near transmission lines.
 Visit American Transmission Co.'s website for additional trimming information.